-Church News: Week of April 4, 2020
+Church news: Week of April 4, 2020

-Editor’s Note — Please submit Church News items of 50 words or less for the page through a form on dCourier.com — www.dcourier.com/faith-values/ — to allow more churches to participate.
-Listings will be published as space allows; there is no need to resubmit each week if your entry has not changed.
-Thank you.
-Please check with the church of your choice; some have shifted to online-only sermons and services due to the COVID-19 virus threats.
+Please check with the church of your choice; some have shifted to online-only services due to the COVID-19 threats.
 Not all have contacted the Courier with updates.

-Sunday worship at Prescott Community Church is being live-streamed each Sunday in April at 10:30 a.m.
-You are invited to tune in from your computer, tablet or smartphone and watch the service by clicking on the link that appears on the home page of the church website: pccaz.org.

-You can worship electronically with Trinity Lutheran at http://tlcpv.360unite.com for Wednesday/Sunday services with your family.
-We believe our Lord wants us to show our

-love and concern for our community’s health and well-being by protecting it during this crisis.
-We’re PRAYING for you Prescott Valley!
+All Saints Anglican Church — Join us for Easter services online.
+Sunday at 10 a.m. www.allsaintsprescott.org/easter-at-all-saints.

+Celebrate Easter with Prescott Community Church — You are invited to online worship via pccaz.org at 10:30 a.m.
+Sunday.
+The service may also be accessed through youtube.com at the Prescott Community Church channel.
+He is Risen!

+Trinity Lutheran Church, 3950 N. Valorie Drive, Prescott Valley, is complying with national directives on groups of 10.
+You can join us for Sunday’s “In Home” worship anytime at http://tlcpv.360unite.com.
+May you all have a Blessed Easter!

+Trinity Presbyterian Church will be holding Easter Services online at 10 a.m.
+Sunday.
+Join us by visiting www.aztrinitypres.org and clicking on Facebook on the right under “Staying Connected.”
+YouTube channel can be accessed here as well.
+Happy Easter!

 Prescott Nazarene Church worship will be live streaming Sundays at 10:30 a.m. at www.prescottnazarene.com.
-Log-on as well and join Pastor Ira Brown every Wednesday at 2 p.m. for a mid-week devotional and update, during the COVID-19 crisis.
-You can also follow us on Facebook for most current information.
+Log on as well and join Pastor Ira Brown every Wednesday at 2 p.m. for a mid-week devotional and update during the COVID-19 crisis.
+Follow us on Facebook for current information.

-Unity of Prescott’s public Sunday services are suspended at this time.
-A recording of the Sunday service is available on our website, unityprescott.org.
+Unity of Prescott — Our public church services are currently suspended.
+Rev. Richard Rogers’ Easter Sunday message is “All In,” which can be viewed at unityprescott.org.
 We envision a world joyfully transformed through spiritual awakening.
+Stay safe, stay home!

+Resurrection of Our Lord — Easter — Our “Eyes on Jesus” series concludes on Easter with the message “Angel Eyes.”
+Join us for our online worship at savinggracelutherancvaz.org.
+Click on Pastor’s News in the upper right corner.
+Then, click on the arrow by Pastor Mike’s picture.
+Past messages are available, too.
+928-636-9533.

+“Stories of Rebirth” — Join Prescott Unitarian Universalist Fellowship’s 11 a.m. service via video conferencing when Rev. Kellie Walker Hart presents “Stories of Rebirth” Easter Sunday.
+The service is an interactive multimedia experience.
+Visit www.puuf.net for meeting access information.

-At 10 a.m.
-Sunday, at Granite Peak U.U.
+Hope of Renewal in this Time of Waiting — 10 a.m.
+Sunday at Granite Peak U.U.
 Congregation, 882 Sunset Ave., Prescott.
-How do we accompany our families, friends and the Earth through this difficult time?
-The writings of Etty Hillesum, a Jew living in Nazi-occupied Amsterdam, are a source of wisdom in the face of devastating challenges.
+On Easter, an ancient story is being celebrated.
+Rev. Patty Willis asks what is this day’s message for us and for the world undergoing a worldwide health emergency?

-Shabbat HaGadol, Parasha Tzav – Heralding the observance of Pesach.
-Buying Chometz if you want to sell.
-Beit Torah, www.onetorah.org, is making a list of online Seder options.
-Torah discussion April 4: infrastructure needs fighting plagues.
-All discussions are now by phone, online, email, and poste.
+Pesach — Beit Torah, www.onetorah.org, hopes you all found enriching online Seder options.
+Torah discussion April 11: rebuilding after plagues.
+Registration is open for theshalomcenter.org seventh day online Pesach seder, April 14, 4 p.m.
+Details and discussions are now by phone, online, email, and poste.
 928-237-0390, 227-0582 or email ansheitorah@cableone.net.

-The American Lutheran Church contemporary worship team’s “Easter in the Park” slated for April 12 has been canceled.

 Heights Church’s doors are still open… virtually that is.
 Our church family finds hope and peace during worship gatherings, and we’d love to share that with you.
 Visit the Heights Church Online at heightschurch.com, click “JOIN US LIVE” – Sundays at 10:30 a.m. and re-broadcast at 6 p.m.

-Note: Editor’s Note — Please submit Church News items of 50 words or less for the page through a form on dCourier.com — www.dcourier.com/faith-values/ — to allow more churches to participate.
-Listings will be in print as space allows; all publish online.
-Church News’ new home will be Thursdays in the Courier.